 When arriving at intersections, diverging roads and sharp turns, take the extra time to look for the next turtle sign in order to stay on the Trail.
 If you don’t see turtle signs, you can turn and look back to see if signs have been posted in the opposite direction.

 Before you leave each day, know where you are.
 If you preplanned your hike and you have studied the map, you should have a general idea where you are or where you are heading each day.
 You can plan your hike by zones or by individual sections.
 Make notes each day by identifying the 5km markers and access point signs.

-First, don’t panic.
+If you do lose the Trail don’t panic.
 Take a few moments to stop, have a drink of water eat a snack, then look and listen to your surroundings.
-The Sentier Nepisiguit Mi’gmaq trail generally follows the Nepisiguit River so if you find the river, you should be able to eventually re-locate the trail by travelling parallel to the shoreline.
+The Sentier Nepisiguit Mi’gmaq Trail generally follows the Nepisiguit River so if you find the river, you should be able to eventually re-locate the Trail by travelling parallel to the shoreline.

 The Sentier Nepisiguit Mi’gmaq Trail is always on the south side of the river.
 Knowing this is very important when reading the flow of the river.
 If you are heading east, you will be hiking with the flow of the river.
 If you are hiking west, you are hiking against the flow of the river.